Yogesh Joshi (poet)

-Yogesh Joshi is a Gujarati language poet, short story writer, novelist, and editor from Gujarat, India.
-He is an editor of Parab, a publication of Gujarati Sahitya Parishad.
-His significant works include Avaajnu Ajavalu (1984; Collection of poems), Samudi (1984; Novel), Motiba (1998; Biography) and Adhakhuli Baari (2001; Collection of Short stories).
-He was awarded the Narmad Suvarna Chandrak award for his book Motiba.
+Yogesh Bhanuprasad Joshi (born 3 July 1955) is an Indian Gujarati-language poet, short story writer, novelist, and editor from Gujarat, India.
+He edited Parab, an organ of Gujarati Sahitya Parishad, from 2003 to 2021.
+He was awarded the Narmad Suvarna Chandrak (1994–98) for his book Motiba.

 Early life

-Joshi was born on 3 July 1955 in Mahesana, Gujarat to Bhanuprasad Joshi and Anilabahen Joshi.
+Yogesh Joshi was born on 3 July 1955 in Mahesana, Gujarat to Bhanuprasad Joshi and Anilabahen Joshi.
 He completed his schooling from G.D.
 High School Visnagar in 1971.
-He received his B. Sc. from M.N.
-College, Visnagar in 1974 and M. Sc. in Physics from the School of Sciences, Gujarat University in 1976.
+He received his B. Sc. from M. N. College, Visnagar in 1974 and M. Sc. in Physics from the School of Sciences, Gujarat University in 1976.

 Joshi married Rashmi on 22 January 1981.
 His son, Maulik Joshi, was born in 1981, and his daughter, Kruti, was born in 1984.
 He currently lives in Ahmedabad.

 Career

 Joshi started his career as a junior engineer at the Department of Telecommunications, Government of India in 1979.
 In 2000, he joined Bharat Sanchar Nigam Limited and served there until 2015 as a sub-divisional and divisional engineer and then deputy general manager.

 Joshi started to write poems during his school days.
 During college he ventured in to other genres of literature such as drama and short story.
 In 1976, his writing was published for the first time in Bhumika, a Gujarati literary magazine edited by Aniruddh Brahmbhatt which was later published as Kimapi.
 Since 2002, he has served as an editor of Parab, a publication of Gujarati Sahitya Parishad.